 Classic FM breaks down some of the popular myths surrounding the greatly revered English composer, Ralph Vaughan-Williams.

 Ralph Vaughan-Williams bestrides English music in the 20th century like a colossus.
 Every aspect of our musical life stands in his shadow.
-He was one of the prime movers behind The Third Programme, or Radio Three as it is now called, and helped kick into life the National Youth Orchestra and the Arts Council.
-The English Hymnal, which he edited in 1906, provided the Anglican Church with a veritable hit parade of hymns and carols, many of which Vaughan-Williams wrote himself although he never admitted as much until late in life – All People That On Earth Do Dwell, For All The Saints, O Little Town Of Bethlehem, to name just three.
+He helped kick into life the National Youth Orchestra and the Arts Council; and The English Hymnal, which he edited in 1906, provided the Anglican Church with a veritable hit parade of hymns and carols, many of which Vaughan-Williams wrote himself although he never admitted as much until late in life – All People That On Earth Do Dwell, For All The Saints and O Little Town Of Bethlehem, to name just three.

 The hundreds of folk songs he collected with Cecil Sharp and Gustav Holst saved an entire world of indigenous music that was in danger of vanishing, and he provided the Camargo Society (which led to the formation of the Vic-Wells Ballet, which became The Royal Ballet) with its first full-length work, Job.